-How to Change Your Weekly Limit
+How to Change Your Weekly Limit in Zelle

 Since entering the world of digital payment two years ago, Zelle has developed the concept even more.
 What sets Zelle apart from its competitors is that it was created and supported by the five strongest U.S. banks.
 This means instantaneous payments with Zelle are connected to bank accounts.